 It was an exciting program Hudiyev and Neiman had prepared for us on this occasion consisting of Mozart’s Sonata in G Major, K. 301, Beethoven’s Sonata in D Major, Op.
 12, No. 3, Rachmaninoff’s Vocalise, and concluding with the great Sonata in A Major by César Franck.
 There was a lot of contrast between the stylish presentation of Mozart and Beethoven, the lush drawing out of sensuous sound in the Rachmaninoff and then the roof raising intensity of the Franck Sonata.
 Elder impressed us with his virtuosity in the faster works and charmed us with his languishing soulful sound in the Rachmaninoff.
 This was bold authoritative playing in the grand romantic style.

 Pianist Neiman proved himself equal to any challenge and played up a storm.
 Advancing from the refined Viennese classical style to the full-blown romanticism of César Franck he got around the keyboard like a seasoned pro.
 Not to be outdone by the many members of Eldar’s talented family, the Neimans were well represented.
-His charming wife, Alicia, was a gracious hostess, and one of his beautiful daughters, Angela, was turning pages — another beautiful daughter, Veronica, was in the audience, probably with some other members of the Hudiyev/Neiman clans I didn’t have the good fortune to meet.
+His charming wife, Alicia, was a gracious hostess, and one of his beautiful daughters, Andrea, was turning pages — another beautiful daughter, Veronica, was in the audience, probably with some other members of the Hudiyev/Neiman clans I didn’t have the good fortune to meet.

 It was an enthusiastic and cheering audience that demanded an encore.
 In fact, he played two: Liebeslied (“Love’s Sorrow”) by Fritz Kreisler and Sicilienne by Maria Theresia von Paradis.
 Eldar and his family (his wife was absent on this occasion tending for one of their ailing children) have settled in Monterey.
 We will be hearing a lot more from him in the future.

 There was another artistic presence at this concert.
 It was the Neiman’s five-year-old ebonized Steinway Model B piano — it is a very distinguished and rich-sounding fabulous instrument.
 One more footnote I would like to add is about the pronunciation of Neiman.
 I wondered whether it should be pronounced “NYE-man” or “KNEE-man.”
-Daughter Angela settled that for me by saying, “Think Neiman Marcus, that’s the way we pronounce it.”
+Daughter Andrea settled that for me by saying, “Think Neiman Marcus, that’s the way we pronounce it.”